-Other whole life insurance policies, like adjustable life insurance, can have a premium structure that may increase or decrease throughout the life of the plan.
-These are some of the many policy features that you can choose when deciding what the best life insurance policy is for you.
+Other whole life insurance policies, like adjustable life insurance, may increase or decrease premiums throughout the life of the plan.
+These are some of the many policy features that you can choose from when selecting the best life insurance policy for you.
 For example, an adjustable plan would make sense if you know you may have changing coverage needs in the future.

 Cash value account

-- Surrender Value - If you decide that you no longer want your policy, you can return it to the insurer and in return you will receive the cash value back.
+- Surrender value.
+If you decide that you no longer want your policy, you can return it to the insurer and in return receive the cash value back.

-- Loan Collateral - You can ask for a policy loan from your insurance company and use your cash value account as the collateral.
+- Loan collateral.
+You can ask for a policy loan from your insurance company and use your cash value account as collateral.
 The maximum you could borrow would be equal to the total value of the cash value in your life insurance policy.

 Simply put, the cash value represents the amount of money invested in your life insurance policy.
 This balance can be used in a variety of ways, but if you remove money from the policy it will subsequently be deducted from your death benefit.